Nev the Bear

-Nev likes ice cream, jam, socks and ducks (his favourite toy duck being Snuggly Ducky Duck Duck).
-When scared or intimidated, he growls, just like a real bear would.
 Originally on Smile, the voice of Nev was prerecorded with his limited vocabulary being played in as appropriate.
-When Nev took on a more significant role in Smile, puppeteer Ross Mullan, who also stars in Bear Behaving Badly, was recruited to provide the voice live.
+When Nev took on a more significant role, puppeteer Ross Mullan was recruited to provide the voice live; Mullan also voiced him in Bear Behaving Badly.

-On 28 December 2007, Nev appeared on a puppet special of The Weakest Link hosted by Anne Robinson and broadcast on BBC One, but was eliminated in the fourth round of play, and as hinted in his post-elimination interview, he has a crush on both Soo and host Anne Robinson.
-In 2004, a soft plush Nev was released, but was only available in a few stores.
+On 28 December 2007, Nev appeared on a puppet special of The Weakest Link hosted by Anne Robinson and broadcast on BBC One, but was eliminated in the fourth round of play.